 Brian Holman is a partner in the Firm's Los Angeles office.
 He advises and represents charter schools and other parties in charter school financing transactions and advises on general corporate and operations matters.
-Brian has advised and represented parties in New Markets Tax Credits assisted financings of charter school facilities totaling over $250,000,000 in loans to school facility owners.
-He has advised and represented charter school operators in bond financings and other charter school facility acquisition transactions, in working capital financing transactions, and in corporate restructurings including the creation of an umbrella corporation to facilitate the national expansion of a charter school operator and the spin-off of a charter school from a nonprofit organization.
+Brian has advised and represented parties in charter school financing transactions involving a total of over $1.4 billion in loans to charter schools or charter school facility owners, including New Markets Tax Credit financings, bond financings, and working capital financing transactions.
+He has advised charter school clients in corporate restructurings including the creation of an umbrella corporation to facilitate the national expansion of a charter school operator, the spin-off of a charter school from a nonprofit organization, and the consolidation of affiliated charter school operators into a single entity.

 Brian advises and represents other parties in real estate acquisition, financing and leasing transactions.

 He represents financial institutions and other parties in bankruptcy proceedings, out-of-court workouts, commercial litigation and lending transactions.
 He has particular experience in business bankruptcy cases where he has represented secured and unsecured creditors, indenture trustees, foreign representatives, creditors’ committees, debtors and other parties in interest.

 Brian has been selected from 2013 to 2020 for The Best Lawyers in America for the field Bankruptcy and Creditor Debtor Rights/insolvency and Reorganization Law.
 He was named a Super Lawyer for 2019 by Super Lawyers Magazine for the field Schools and Education.

 Brian frequently speaks and writes publicly concerning real estate, commercial law, bankruptcy and charter school matters.
 He has been a speaker at annual conferences of the California Charter School Association.
 Recent articles co-authored by him include: